 Free carbon units have been issued through the Jobs and Competitiveness Program (JCP) and the Energy Security Fund (ESF) industry assistance programs.
 Both the JCP and ESF programs have been discontinued from 1 July 2014 as part of the repeal of the carbon pricing mechanism.

 All carbon units must be used by 2 February 2015.
 Carbon units not surrendered or bought back will be cancelled by the Clean Energy Regulator after this date.

 You can surrender free carbon units to meet your liability under the carbon pricing mechanism, trade them in the carbon market, or sell them back to the Clean Energy Regulator for a buy-back amount of $24.15 per unit.
 However, a liable entity that sells units back to the Clean Energy Regulator will still need to meet their carbon price liability by acquiring and surrendering sufficient eligible emissions units by the final surrender date of 2 February 2015.

 How to make a request for buy-back

-To initiate a buy-back transaction in your ANREU account select the number of units, review the buy-back amount on the screen then press ‘submit’.
+To sell back units to the Clean Energy Regulator you will need to hold 2013-14 vintage carbon units in an ANREU account.
+To initiate a buy-back transaction in your ANREU account, select a ‘buy-back transaction’ and the number of units, review the buy-back amount on the screen then press ‘submit’.
 A PIN is emailed to your ‘approver’ who can then approve the transaction in ANREU.